 It is difficult to say where the chips will fall but one thing is for certain.
 Things will not return to how it was before the COVID-19 pandemic.

 Employees and teams are already using technology in a unique way to facilitate their needs.
 With the adoption of business communication applications, data exchange and collaboration have become quite easy.
-Tools like Google Docs and Dropbox are used now more than ever before.
+Tools like Google Docs and Dropbox are now being used more than ever, especially by content creations companies such as essaywriter and others.
 The building automation industry, on the other hand, is positioned to help facilitate a healthy workplace.
 How people interact with their environment and how they utilize space is of utmost importance.
 Standards of indoor air quality and fresh air will certainly come to the forefront.

 You may also like: Business Development - Going with Your Gut Is Not Enough